rockboynton/ftd2jtag/additional_questions.md

     * As more JTAG control functionality gets implemented it might have been prudent to complete this exercise in an object-oriented fashion, similar to how the [`pyftdi` library](https://pypi.org/project/pyftdi/) is set up

+    * I'm also a fan of Test-Driven Development and if I were to do this over, I would have written tests first